fma2/mars-rover/README.md

 ###### Step 1: Download JUNIT

 For this application, JUnit was used for testing.
 In order to run the tests, you will need to download [junit.jar](https://github.com/junit-team/junit/wiki/Download-and-Install) and [hamcrest-core.jar](https://github.com/junit-team/junit/wiki/Download-and-Install), if you do not have them already.
+Store these files in a JUNIT folder.

 ###### Step 2: Set JUNIT environment

-Assuming you have stored the jar files in a JUNIT folder, in the command line, open the src directory and run:
+Assuming you have stored the jar files in a JUNIT folder, run the following in the command line while in the src directory:

 ```
 export JUNIT_HOME=/Library/JUNIT
 ```
 Reference: [http://www.tutorialspoint.com/junit/junit_environment_setup.htm](http://www.tutorialspoint.com/junit/junit_environment_setup.htm)

-###### Step 3: Set CLASSPATH varriable
+###### Step 3: Set CLASSPATH variable

 Assuming you have stored the jar files in a JUNIT folder and downloaded junit-4.11.jar and hamcrest-core-1.3.jar, set the CLASSPATH variable to point to the JUNIT jars location.